kevinmadians/loveforbts/SUPABASE_SETUP.md

 ### 2. Database Schema Setup

-Run the SQL commands from the `supabase-setup.sql` file in the Supabase SQL Editor.
+Run the SQL commands from the `sql/supabase-setup.sql` file in the Supabase SQL Editor.
 This will:

 - Create the `messages` table for storing user messages
 - Create the `heart_clicks` table for tracking heart button counts